Cruising around Excelsior

 Pleasant as Wayzata is, however, it still feels like a suburb.
 Only Excelsior, somehow, has retained the feel of a small town.

-Known for screwball comedy, it's been overseen since 1941 by Don Stolz, who's still directing and has been joined by four sons.
+Known for screwball comedy, it's been overseen since 1941 by Don Stolz, who has been joined by four sons.
 Alumni include Nick Nolte and Loni Anderson, whose photos adorn the lobby walls.

 Jagger was at the soda fountain of Bacon Drugstore, the story goes, and couldn't get a drink made the way he wanted; local character Jimmy Hutmaker, known as Mr. Jimmy, was next to him and said, "You know, you can't always get what you want.''